 Entering and exiting a move properly often requires more strength than the move itself.
 I'm very guilty of clambering up into the hoop or struggling to do a high footlock from the floor because I can't be bothered to climb.
 Making the effort to keep the mount and dismount clean and controlled won't take anymore time but you'll be getting the most out of every second you have in your session.

 Make me Strong!

 Conditioning, everyone's least favourite part of the lesson!
 It might not be very fun but doing just a few minutes of conditioning either at the end of your session, or at home can make a huge difference to strength!
-I have conditioning exercises videos on my Youtube channel for silks, hoop and pole, I also have lots of hoop conditioning exercises on Unique Aerialists Academy as well as at home workouts, or you can download my free eBook Become a Stronger Aerialist for exercises you can do at home to make you stronger in the air.
+I have conditioning exercises videos on my Youtube channel for silks, hoop and pole, I also have lots of hoop and silks conditioning exercises on Unique Aerialists Academy as well as at home workouts, or you can download my free eBook Become a Stronger Aerialist for exercises you can do at home to make you stronger in the air.
 I'm also hosting a July Plank Challenge on my Instagram where I'm doing a plank everyday in July and posting it on my stories to keep me accountable, you can join in too to help keep me motivated!

 It can sound counterproductive, but rest days really are so important for achieving progress.
 Aerial doesn't always feel like exercise so it's easy to get carried away and want to practise everyday.
 Rest days give your body time to repair itself, reduce soreness and keep you motivated and eager to train.
 To be honest, I've always been fairly good at taking time to rest, I usually have 2 aerial free days a week.
 Now that I'm returning from injury, I'm aiming to have a full week off every few months as well.